Learning to Learn Words from Visual Scenes: Learning to Learn Words

 \subsection{Inference}

-After learning, the same trained model supports two inference modes depending on the desired application.

-\textbf{Language Modeling:} The model can perform language modeling by filling in masked words.
-At test time, we only give the model a target example, without a reference set.
-This corresponds to the standard masked language modeling task.
-As our experiments will show, our meta-learning framework improves performance in this setting, especially for novel compositions not seen during training.

-\textbf{Word Acquisition:} At testing time, we can also acquire new words that were absent from the training set.
-As image and text pairs are encountered, they are simply added to the reference set.
-Consequently, when we ultimately input a target example, the model is able to describe it by pointing to new words in the reference set.
-This functionality is in addition to the language model, which produces familiar words, described in the previous paragraph.
+After learning, we obtain a policy that can acquire words from an episode consisting of vision and language pairs.
+Since the model produces words by pointing to them, which is a non-parametric mechanism, the model is consequently able to acquire words that were absent from the training set.
+As image and text pairs are encountered, they are simply inserted into the reference set.
+When we ultimately input a target example, the model is able to use new words to describe it by pulling from other examples in the reference set.